bintoca/dbuf/registry/specs/error_empty_scope.md

 ## error_empty_scope

-Parse error when a Scope is zero length
+Parse error when a variable length Scope is zero length